 Two slighly off-meta weapons here, but I contend that the playerbase is still sleeping on these guns.
 The G7 Scout has unbelievable damage potential at any range, and with a good extended mag you can keep firing long after the enemy expected you to have run dry.

 I've had great success using the Scout at close range, but it obviously needs some help.
-The L-Star is possibly the hardest gun in the game to use properly, and you certainly should treat it like an SMG rather than an LMG.
-But keep it from overheating and make use of its accurate hipfire, and you've suddenly got some beastly damage output that not only eviscerates enemies in milliseconds but also obscures you from them with its large glowing projectiles.
+The L-Star is the strongest it has ever been thanks to Season 10 giving it the ability to equip a Barrel and Extended Mag - and it was a pretty damn strong gun before.
+Keep it from overheating and make use of its accurate hipfire, and you've suddenly got some beastly damage output that not only eviscerates enemies in milliseconds but also obscures you from them with its large glowing projectiles.

 Volt & EVA-8